Soetnowzen/SmartPower/doc/post_mortem/andreasarvidsson.markdown

 In this project, we have used the popular branching model "git flow", as described [here](http://nvie.com/posts/a-successful-git-branching-model/).

+For me, using git was really efficient time-wise, since I knew most of the commands before and it really helped a lot when tracking down bugs (just browse through the commit history).
+If development continued, it would be even more awesome, since we can compare releases, do nightly builds and all that good stuff.
+Even if I was forced to learn the git commands again, it would probably be worth it in the long run.

 #### Advantage
 There's a great bunch of advantages using version control and git, not only when developing as a team but also for individual use.
 First and foremost, it allows me to go back through all the commits to see what has been changed.
 This is very useful when something is not functioning correct, and you want to find out what (and who caused it, which is most of the times me).
 Not only this though, but you can easily keep track of all versions of the program (if using tags correctly), have access to the code base on all computers, synchronize code between collaborators, experiment with the code through branches, and much more.